-- Check out the Wilsons Promontory Lighthouse at the southernmost tip of Australia.
-While you're here, make sure to visit Norman Beach and Squeaky Beach.
+Check out the Wilsons Promontory Lighthouse at the southernmost tip of Australia, and while you’re here, be sure to visit Norman Beach and Squeaky Beach.
 The great thing is there are a ton of places to camp in and around the area.

-- Climb Mount Bishop, check out Tidal River and go on the Prom Wildlife Walk for an awesome day.
+If you are looking for more to do, climb Mount Bishop, check out Tidal River or go on the Prom Wildlife Walk.

-Day 10: Chill out in the Mornington Peninsula
+Day 10: Chill out on the Mornington Peninsula

 Mornington Peninsula highlights

-- The Mornington Peninsula - it's where you can check out lavender farms and botanic gardens one day and go diving and sailing the next.
+The Mornington Peninsula is where you can check out lavender farms and botanic gardens one day and go diving and sailing the next.

-- It gets better… the peninsula is home to gourmet food and wine.
-From its farmers markets to its breweries and distilleries, and lovely cafes, any craving you have will be satisfied right here.
+The peninsula is home to gourmet food and wine, and from its farmers markets to its breweries, distilleries, and lovely cafes, almost any craving you have will be satisfied.

-- Just when you thought it couldn't get any better, there is a bustling arts scene, golf course, a range of shopping and chic spas to spend your time exploring.
+Just when you thought it couldn’t get any better, there is a bustling arts scene, golf course, a range of shopping options, and chic spas to spend your time in.

 Day 11: Welcome to Melbourne

-- After your scenic road trip from Sydney to Melbourne, you might like to stay in the city and explore all that is on offer.
+After your scenic road trip from Sydney to Melbourne, you might like to stay in the city and explore all that is on offer.
 Check out the Queen Victoria Market, cafe hop through the cosy lane ways and stroll around the range of art galleries.
-If you don't want to stay in the city, you can drive to the Yarra Valley instead and tour wineries and relax.
+If you don’t want to stay in the city, why not take a drive along the Great Ocean Road?